Linearly Reductive Quotient Singularities: Riemenschneider's conjecture for lrq singularities

 \subsection{Examples}

-First, we note that Conjecture \ref{conj: Riemenschneider} fails in every positive characteristic if we do not allow quotient singularities by group schemes, as the following two-dimensional examples shows: the special fiber is a cyclic lrq singularity by an \'etale group scheme and the generic fiber is a cyclic lrq singularity by an infinitesimal group scheme.
+First, we note that Conjecture \ref{conj: Riemenschneider} fails in every positive characteristic if we do not allow quotient singularities by group schemes, as the following two-dimensional examples shows: the special fibre is a cyclic lrq singularity by an \'etale group scheme and the generic fibre is a cyclic lrq singularity by an infinitesimal group scheme.

 \begin{Example} Consider the family of rational double points